|| Nordic Center Home ||

 In some cases, snowmaking involves additives, is it the Center's plan to use these sorts of chemicals?

-We won't be using any of these nucleators in our process.
+We do not use any of these nucleators in our process.

-While we know we haven't answered every question (in part because we're still learning much about the new system's operation ourselves) we hope that we've given you an understanding of the project and why we took it on.
-We feel that snow-making will be a very positive addition to the Center, local community and broader ski community as well in the coming years.
-Should you have any further questions, please email us at email@example.com.
+While we know we haven't answered every question, we hope that we've given you an understanding of the project and why we took it on.
+We feel that snow-making has been a very positive addition to the Center, local community and broader ski community as well in the coming years.
+Should you have any further questions, please email us at firstname.lastname@example.org.